robu/robertburen.com/content/cv/bluefish.md

 type: cv
 ---

-We rebooted the consultant company with some friends from university who had run a very similar company in parallel with us.
+The earlier consultant company was rebooted with some friends from university who had run a very similar company in parallel with Robert's.